-You will work with an adviser on developing a plan that will prepare you for your major, whether it’s in CEHD or another University college.
-Students usually apply to their major in the second year of college
+You will work with an advisor on developing a plan that will prepare you for your major, whether it’s in CEHD or another University college.
+Students usually apply to their major in the second year of college.

-TRIO SSS advisers have smaller student caseloads, so when problems and questions arise, you can usually see your adviser within 48 hours.
+TRIO SSS advisors have smaller student caseloads, so when problems and questions arise, you can usually see your advisor within 48 hours.
 You are encouraged and supported in developing leadership skills and engaging in campus and community activities as well as learning abroad opportunities.

 Course options for TRIO SSS students are similar to those for all first-year students in the College of Education and Human Development.
 All first-year students participate in the First Year Experience program which includes a First Year Inquiry course during fall semester and a Learning Community in spring semester.
 Additionally, TRIO SSS students are expected to register for at least one two-credit Integrated Learning (IL) course in their first year.
 IL courses are small 18- to 25-student recitation or discussion classes that help students succeed in challenging courses such as biology and psychology.

 You may also choose from other courses such as biology, psychology, sociology, math, and literature.
 If you enroll in biology or psychology, you may take supplemental Integrated Learning courses with other TRIO SSS students.